weirongtian/Fintech-BootCamp-Homework/Homework_1_CaseStudy.md

 ### Who are the founders of the company?

 Apple Inc was founded by Steve Jobs and Steve Wozniak.
-Apple Pay service became public when Time Cook manage the company as CEO.
+Apple Pay service was provided when Time Cook manage the company as CEO.

 ### How did the idea for the company (or project) come about?